Saima Hanif KC

 In addition, as a junior barrister, Saima completed a secondment to the FSA (as it was then) where she worked on insurance regulation.

-Recent arbitrations include a US$26 million LCIA arbitration subject to English law, arising out of a failed investment proposal and a US$2 billion LCIA arbitration arising out of the non-performance of an oil and gas contract.
+- Acted in a US$26 million LCIA arbitration subject to English law, arising out of a failed investment proposal.

 She has a particular expertise in disputes arising out of the financial services sector.